CPMpy/cpmpy/docs/modeling.md

 print(s.status())
 ```

-On a technical note, observe that a solver object does not modify the Model object with which it is initialised.
-So adding constraints to the solver does not add them to that model, and calling `s.solve()` does not update the status of `m.status()`, only `m.solve()` does that.
+On a technical note, remark that a solver object does not modify the Model object with which it is initialised.
+So adding constraints to the solver does not add them to that model, and calling `s.solve()` does not update the status of `m.status()`, only of `s.status()`.

 ## Setting solver parameters